Chart Color Schemes

 Condell Park displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Condell Park's dwelling structure, as per the latest Census, consisted of 66.2% houses and 33.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+Condell Park's dwellings, as per the latest Census, consisted of 66.2% houses and 33.8% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Sydney metro had 61.5% houses and 38.4% other dwellings.
-Home ownership in Condell Park stood at 35.1%, with mortgaged dwellings at 36.0% and rented ones at 29.0%.
-The median monthly mortgage repayment was $2,300, higher than Sydney metro's $2,240.
-The median weekly rent was $500, compared to Sydney metro's $425.
-Nationally, Condell Park's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+Home ownership in Condell Park was at 35.1%, with mortgaged dwellings at 36.0% and rented ones at 29.0%.
+The median monthly mortgage repayment in the area was $2,300, higher than Sydney metro's $2,240.
+The median weekly rent figure was $500, compared to Sydney metro's $425.
+Nationally, Condell Park's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing